Weapons of mass destruction

 Combined Joint CBRN Defence Task Force

-The NATO Combined Joint CBRN Defence Task Force is designed to perform a full range of CBRN defence missions.
+The NATO Combined Joint CBRN Defence Task Force is a deployable NATO asset designed to perform a full range of CBRN defence missions.
 It comprises the multinational CBRN Defence Battalion and the Joint Assessment Team.

 The Task Force is led by an individual Ally on a 12-month rotational basis.
 Under normal circumstances, it operates within the NATO Response Force (NRF), which is a multinational force designed to respond rapidly to emerging crises across the full spectrum of Alliance missions.
-However, the Task Force may operate independently of the NRF on other tasks as required, for example, helping civilian authorities in NATO member countries.
+However, the Task Force may operate independently of the NRF on other tasks as required, like helping civilian authorities in NATO member countries for example.

 Joint Centre of Excellence on CBRN Defence

 The JCBRN Defence COE in Vyškov, Czech Republic, was activated in July 2007.
 It is an international military organisation sponsored and manned by the Czech Republic, France, Germany, Greece, Hungary, Italy, Poland, Romania, Slovakia, Slovenia, the United Kingdom and the United States.
-It is also open for partners that want to become contributing nations.
-Austria joined the Centre as the first such contributing nation in 2016.
+It is also open to partners that want to become contributing countries.
+Austria joined the Centre as the first such contributing country in 2016.

 The COE offers recognised expertise and experience in the field of CBRN to the benefit of the Alliance.
 It provides opportunities to improve interoperability and capabilities by enhancing multinational education, training and exercises; assisting in concept, doctrine, procedures and standards development; and testing and validating concepts through experimentation.
 It has thus supported NATO's transformation process.

-The COE integrates a CBRN Reachback Element (RBE), which has reached Full Operational Capability (FOC) in January 2016.
+The COE integrates a CBRN Reachback Element (RBE), which reached full operational capability (FOC) in January 2016.
 This Reachback capability provides timely and comprehensive scientific (technical) and operational CBRN expertise, assessments and advice to NATO commanders, their staff and deployed forces during planning and execution of operations.
-The RBE, together with its secondary network which comprises various civilian and military institutions, is able, if needed, to operate 24/7.
+The RBE, together with its secondary network which comprises various civilian and military institutions is able, if needed, to operate 24/7.